jiangzhongshi/Scaffold-Map/README.md

 ```
 ### Building [![Build Status](https://travis-ci.org/jiangzhongshi/scaffold-map.svg)](https://travis-ci.org/jiangzhongshi/scaffold-map)

-To build the program, you can use the CMakeLists.txt in
+To build the program, you can make use of `CMakeLists.txt` in
 the root folder:

 ```bash